SkooveLearn PianoDownload on the App Store

 rests in music

-Do you know how to identify the rest symbol in music when reading sheet music?
-While listening to a song, it’s common to overlook the moments of pause, as your ear naturally gravitates towards active elements like lyrics, catchy melodies, or rhythms.
+Do you know how to identify the value of the notated silences known as ‘rests’ when reading sheet music?
+While listening to a song, it’s common to overlook the pauses and silences, as your ear naturally gravitates towards active elements like lyrics, catchy melodies, or rhythms.

 Start your musical journey